-“The camels are used to walk in the radius of several kilometres, so they are ideal “natural sampling machines”, monitoring wide surrounding of a village or a farm.
-In case of camel milk, the sources of contamination are old capacitors, industrial plants, abandoned production sites or mines, freely accessible waste dumps and hazardous waste water reservoirs.
-Unfortunately, we saw many such places freely accessible and animals grazing at them,” says Dr. Jindrich Petrlik from non-governmental organization Arnika based in the Czech Republic and the main author of the research.
+“The camels are used to walking in the radius of several kilometres, so they are the ideal “natural sampling machines” for monitoring the wide surrounding area of a village or a farm.
+In the case of camel milk, the sources of contamination are old capacitors, industrial plants, abandoned production sites or mines, freely accessible waste dumps, and hazardous waste water reservoirs.
+Unfortunately, we saw many such places freely accessible with animals grazing at them,” says Dr. Jindrich Petrlik from non-governmental organization Arnika based in the Czech Republic and the main author of the research.

-“Such contamination can cause serious malfunction of endocrine system, neurodevelopmental problems or damage of the reproduction system, and harm the health of children in particular.
+“Such contamination can cause serious malfunction of endocrine system, neurodevelopmental problems, or damage of the reproduction system, and they harm the health of children in particular.
 It is not of high concern if you sometimes eat contaminated egg.
-But we must be aware that we constantly live in polluted environment, and dangerous chemicals enter our body not only through food, but also through air or water,” says Naila Dyusembaeva, professor at Karaganda State Medial University.
+But, we must be aware that we constantly live in polluted environment, and dangerous chemicals enter our body not only through food, but also through air or water,” says Naila Dyusembaeva, a professor at Karaganda State Medial University.

 The new studies were financed by the European Union and Transition Promotion Programme of the Czech Republic within the project “Enforcing citizens’ rights and public participation in decision-making on environmental issues – practical implementation of Aarhus Convention in Kazakhstan”.